 This will lower the number of phone calls and emails you’ll receive asking for this information that can be easily accessed online on their own.

 Contact information for your payments team

-Contact information for your payments team if the registrant or applicant has any questions and if they want to request a refund for any reason.
+Contact information for your payments team can and should be included into the email signature if the registrant or applicant has any questions.

 Don’t make it hard for a client to get in touch!
 This can be frustrating and it’s always a good idea to make connecting with you as easy as possible.

-Below is the email example many of our clients use when sending payment acknowledgement emails.
+Below is the email example many of our clients use when sending payment acknowledgment emails.